BES-QSIG/Data-integration-R/Data-integration-R.md

 # 8. Relationships between data

-To look at relationships between habitat area and Agcensus data (specifically the total area of holdings) using the merged dataset created in section 6.
+To look at relationships between habitat area and Agcensus data we could use the merged dataset created in section 6.
 However, we want to make two changes:

 1. We want to add in the other Agcensus data (area of crops, grass and